cmm2209/TMLr/content/_index.md

     id: solutions
     content:
       items:
+        - title: A title
-        - text: As easy as 1, 2, 3!
+          text: As easy as 1, 2, 3!
           features:
           # Upload image to `assets/media/` and reference the filename here
           image: build-website.png
+        - title: Another title
-        - text: Join our large community on Discord - ask questions and get live responses
+          text: Join our large community on Discord - ask questions and get live responses
           feature_icon: bolt
           # Upload image to `assets/media/` and reference the filename here
           image: coffee.jpg